 Let’s start by saying this – nearly every vehicle has been shipped at one point.
-Few people are picking their vehicles up at the factory or building them from the ground up.
+Few people pick their vehicles up at the factory or build them from the ground up.
 Before you buy your car from a dealer, it was already transported several times.
-These are professionals who have been trained to move vehicles and who have extensive experience.
+These professionals have been trained to move vehicles and have extensive experience.
 So, without a doubt, vehicles can be transported safely.

 What car shipping safety concerns do you need to be on the lookout for then?

 Car Shipping Safety Concerns – And How We Address Them

 There are two major car shipping safety concerns to watch out for.

 The first is theft – either theft of a vehicle or theft of personal belonging from the vehicle.
 For the latter, it’s pretty difficult to do, bordering on impossible.
 Once a vehicle is loaded and locked, the keys themselves are stowed securely.
 A thief would have to break into the transporter to get them, then get into the vehicle.
 To offload, they would have to operate the transporter’s controls, which are themselves locked up between stops on some transporters.

 And, of course, they’d have to accomplish all of this without being seen or heard.
 The idea of your vehicle being stolen in transport is borderline crazy.
 The only true worry you need about vehicle theft is from a dishonest company.

 So, what about belongings?
 Along the line of stealing a whole vehicle, getting into the vehicles is also fairly hard.
 Car carriers are pretty unfriendly layouts for thieves, especially the top row.
 They’re not getting the keys from the cab.
 Breaking into vehicles in a parking garage is hard enough – on a large transport trailer or carrier, they’ll have to try and break in while doing a balancing act and not being seen by the driver or other truckers in the area.
 Not a worthwhile effort for run-of-the-mill thieves.